Complete Guide to Fishing Reels

 Baitcaster Vs Spinning Reels

-When I was getting into fishing I spent a lot of time trying to decide if I should buy a baitcasting or spinning reel.
-If you are completely new to fishing a spinning reel is probably the best option.
-It offers the most variety and allows you to try many different styles of fishing.
+Once you graduate beyond a spincaster you’ll use spinning and/or baitcasting reels exclusively.
+If your new to fishing a spinning reel is probably the best option as it will be the most versatile and allows you to try many different styles of fishing.

 Best Lures to Use for Each Reel